JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2016-09-22-installing-dock-6-7-with-parallel-support.md

 ln -s dock6.mpi dock6
 ```

 Now most of the tests pass, though there are still some `possible FAILURE`s.
 I am not sure how significant they are, only time will tell.
+Notably, though, the ligand sampling tutorial ran fine.

 For future reference, something like this should be added to .bashrc to tell `dock` (and the rest of your ecosystem) where the MPICH executables are: